-I sometime see a kid and parent riding at Waterdog.
+I sometimes see a kid and parent riding at Waterdog.
 While this can work, kids have more fun together and are more likely to want to come out again and again if there’s a group.
 And for the parents?
 I found the same applies, you get to have adult conversations, ride a bike and have fun with your kids.

 The key is, make it fun, encourage them, don’t make it a chore.
 If they are still keen when they get to high school then you can think about training.
 Till then, let them play!

 Please fill in this form if you’d like to be added to the Kids at Waterdog Groupme chat.